neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/scripts-provided.md

-       --debug               run docker container in interactive mode (gives command-prompt to run commands inside the container) --run-perf-scripts    run performance script in interactive mode (can take a long time) --skip-graql          run the Grakn docker container in interacive mode but do not start the Graql console, just the Grakn server --jdk                 name of the JDK to use (currently supports GRAALVM only, default is blank which
+       --debug               run docker container in interactive mode (gives command-prompt to run commands inside the container) --run-perf-scripts    run performance script in interactive mode (can take a long time) --run-grakn-only      run the Grakn docker container in interacive mode but do not start the Graql console, just the Grakn server --jdk                 name of the JDK to use (currently supports GRAALVM only, default is blank which